-Seattle-Tacoma International Airport (Sea-Tac) offers the traveling public a wide range of goods and services through a variety of vendors, who lease space through different contractual agreements.
 Between 2015 and 2017, nearly 90% of Sea-Tac's concessions leases will expire.
 This concentration of lease expirations is a continuing bi-product of the end of the master concessionaire era in 2005 when the majority of locations transitioned to new contracts.
 The renegotiation of these leases presents a challenge and an opportunity to consider how to best serve the interests and needs of the traveling public, the vendors who serve them, and the residents of King County.

 The Sea-Tac concessions program initiated a stakeholder outreach process in June 2011 to inform the development of leasing policies and practices in anticipation of the upcoming lease expirations, as well as ongoing development.
-The outreach process has engaged all concessions stakeholders, including:
+The process has included the following steps: